Giles Henderson: Career

 Henderson joined the leading London law firm of Slaughter and May in 1968 and was admitted as a solicitor in 1970.
 He became a partner in 1975 and was elected as the Senior Partner for two successive terms of office: 1993-2001.
 He was one of HM Government's main advisers on the process of privatisation (1983-1991).
 He was also a member of the Hampel Committee on Corporate Governance.
 He was appointed a Commander of the Most Excellent Order of the British Empire (CBE) by HM The Queen in 1992.

 In 2001 he became Master of Pembroke College, Oxford, holding the office until 2013.
 Between 2007 and 2009 he also held the elected office of Chair of the Conference of Colleges in Oxford and was for six years a member of the Council of the University.
 He was also Chairman of the Nuffield Medical Trust.

 Among his other previous appointments, Henderson was Chairman of the UK-China Forum law group, a non-executive director of Land Securities plc and Standard Life Assurance and a member of the Financial Reporting Council.

-In 2019 he was elected as the Chairman of the Council at Marlborough College.
+In 2019 he was elected as the Chairman of the Council at Marlborough College and retired in August 2023.